mtuft/Visium-HD-Research-Project/README.md

 ## Notes on Large Datasets

-- Datasets with **>150K spots**: counts are automatically converted to BPCells on-disk format before normalisation if BPCells is installed.
+- BPCells on-disk storage: if BPCells is installed, the counts matrix is converted to on-disk format before normalisation for every dataset, keeping peak memory manageable regardless of size.
 All spots are retained.
-- Datasets with **>300K spots**: sketch-based clustering is automatically enabled (50K representative spots clustered, labels projected back to all spots).
+- Sketch-based clustering: by default, clustering uses leverage-score sketching for every dataset — a representative subset (10% of spots, capped at 50,000) is clustered and the labels and UMAP are projected back to all spots.
+No spots are discarded.
+(BANKSY is the opt-in spatially-aware alternative, which uses the full data up to a memory-safety limit.)
 - SCTransform is **not compatible** with BPCells on-disk storage and will be automatically switched to NormalizeData for large datasets.
 This is not a limitation — NormalizeData is the recommended method for Visium HD spatial data.

 ---